Create imagery layers and add them to a web map

 The process completes.

-14. Under Folders, if necessary, click All My Content or the specific folder where you chose to store the imagery.
+13. Under Folders, if necessary, click All my content or the specific folder where you chose to store the imagery.

 At the top of the content list, the two image layers appear.

-In this section, you created two online tiled imagery layers.
+In this section, you created two hosted imagery layers.
 Next, you'll create a web map and display the two imagery layers in it.

 You will now create a web map and add the two imagery layers to it.
 Then, you'll explore the two layers visually.